Azure for AWS Professionals

 Regions and zones (high availability)

 In AWS, a region is divided into two or more Availability Zones.
 An Availability Zone corresponds with a physically isolated datacenter in the geographic region.
-If you deploy your application servers to separate Availability Zones, a hardware or connectivity outage affecting one zone does not impact any servers hosted in other zones.
+Azure has a number of features to make an application redundant at every level of failure, including availability sets, availability zones, and paired regions.

 When VM instances are added to availability sets, they are also assigned an update domain.
 An update domain is a group of VMs that are set for planned maintenance events at the same time.
 Distributing VMs across multiple update domains ensures that planned update and patching events affect only a subset of these VMs at any given time.